 Remember, that car-sharing may function only in the city area.
 If you plan to go around Gdansk, it’s better to hire a car from a regular company.

 Similarly to cars, motorbike sharing system has been working in Gdansk since 2018.
 The idea is similar, but what you share is a two-person, electric motorbike with the range of 70-90 kilometres when fully charged.
-The rates are 0,69PLN for one minute of the ride, 0,09 PLN for stoppage time (motorbike can’t be rented by other users then), no more than 69PLN/day.
+The rates are 2,5 PLN for unlocking, 0,69PLN for one minute of the ride, 0,09 PLN for stoppage time (motorbike can’t be rented by other users then), no more than 69 PLN/day.

 Remember, that although it is an electric motorbike, contrary to Mevo electric bikes you can’t ride them on bike paths.
 You also need to wear a crash helmet (you will find it in the trunk).

-Electric scooters sharing in Gdansk
+Electric scooter in Gdansk

 The first one: when riding an electric scooter in Poland, you are treated as a pedestrian.
 It means that you cannot use bike paths, you should only ride on pavements.
 This sometimes leads to a collision with other pedestrians, and if something serious happens, it is up to the police to decide whose fault it was.

 The second problem is parking the scooter after the ride.
 They are often recklessly thrown on the pavement and make it difficult for pedestrians to walk.
 That’s why after you park Quick Ride Scooter, you need to take a picture of the parked scooter and send it through the app to prove that you parked it properly.